-So here are some of the drawings we did this week:
+So here are some of the drawings we did:

 My first lousy drawing was Superman (DC Comics) versus The Sentry (Marvel Comics).
 They have to fight because they are practically the same character.
 Even down to the fact that they get their power from the sun.

 My second drawing that day and the one I was a lot more happy with, was The Question (DC comics) versus Rorschach (…er…DC comics.
 Okay so this is a cheat but at least they are from different comic books universes).
 They have to fight because they are pretty much the same character as well.

 Tommy drew Submariner (Marvel Comics) vs Aquaman (DC comics).
 They’re fighting because the are both fish controlling, Kings of Atlantis archtypes.
 Ironically, Aquaman is more famous but Submariner is actually a much older character.